 I already had students translate terms and texts into signs in several workshops, most recently at the University of Art and Design in Schwäbisch Gmünd in an international master’s programme with students from Mexico, Ukraine and Korea.
 In my exhibitions at the Museum für Gestaltung Zürich and the Museum für Druckkunst Leipzig, I invited visitors to comprehend my pictogram translation of »Genesis« in the form of a giant puzzle on 30 square metres and to design their own pictograms for abstract terms such as »tomorrow« or »only«.
 The results were presented on a pinboard with the title »Rosetta Board«.

-Now in the summer semester I will be working with students on visual vocabulary and a pictogrammar for the first time at ecosign academy in Cologne.
+In the recent summer semester I worked with students on visual vocabulary and a pictogrammar for the first time at ecosign academy in Cologne.
 Nine of them joined me and my fellow Symbol Group member Karel van der Waarde (Brussels) for the very first Icon spell workshop at the New European Bauhaus Festival at the Musée Art et Histoire in Brussels in April.
 People of all ages from 26 countries and a wide range of professions worked on visual translations of selected terms and sentences.
 Lively conversations kept popping up.
 Everyone involved obviously enjoyed it.
 A brilliant start to the project!

-In a water castle near Meißen, I will be a guest with this workshop at the interdisciplinary Pfingsttagung in May.
-This year’s theme is »What if«.
+In a water castle near Meißen, I was a guest with this workshop at the interdisciplinary Pfingsttagung in May.
+This year’s theme was »What if«.

 I could win the Deutsches Museum in Munich for a first Icon spell exhibition+experiment in 2026.
-In addition, several Goethe Institutes in the USA, Mexico and Canada have already expressed their interest in participating in the Icon spell project, first and foremost the one in San Francisco.
 However, their financial resources have been drastically reduced since corona and the war in Ukraine.
 That is why we are currently busy submitting requests for funding.
+A first success is the commitment of the Friends of the Museum to provide start-up funding totalling 25,000 euros.

 Should you have ideas, suggestions, advice or support for my project and me, if you would like to participate, I look forward to receiving your mail!